 Killing time until our friend Lizzie finished her work shift (we’d previously organised to meet her), we went back down to Hoan Kiem Lake to the cafe on the water and had ice cream sundaes again.
 About 3pm we made our way back to the hotel to wait for Lizzie, then we took group photos with her and our other friends from the hotel – Fiona, Tom, Clara, and Lan.
 Lizzie got changed out of her uniform into casual clothes, and the three of us headed off in a taxi – the first of several – into the warm Hanoi afternoon and evening.
 Great fun.
 We stopped at a nearby spot just off the pavement – I never would have even guessed that anyone served food there – and had delicious sticks of batter with a light dipping sauce.
 Lizzie told us she grew up with the Disney channel and Hannah Montana, and we all sang an Elvis Presley song together!

 Then we headed north to West Lake (Ho Tay), a much more upmarket area of town lined with rich people’s houses, western-style bars, and a huge Sheraton complex.
-Lizzie seemed particularly happy here, though she said the places were snobby towards Vietnamese locals and, for example, sent me into a bar to get their wi-fi password as they wouldn’t have helped her.
+Lizzie was particularly happy to be here, though she said the places were snobby towards Vietnamese locals and, for example, sent me into a bar to get their wi-fi password as they wouldn’t have helped her.

-It was very strange being in this far more Western part of Hanoi, and it felt kind of lifeless after the chaotic buzz of the Old Quarter.
+It was very strange being in this far more Western part of Hanoi, though I must admit, to me it felt a bit lifeless after the chaotic buzz of the Old Quarter.

 We walked across several train tracks to get to our train, and found our small, 2-bed cabin, home for the 8 hour trip to Lao Cai, up near the Chinese border.